kevinbloomquist/http-workshop/readme.md

 We'll be walking around helping you if you get stuck.
 In the last few minutes we can see how many people got it!

+### Stretch

+If you have time, see if you can add the DELETE request as well.

 <!--10:10 5 minutes -->

 ## Conclusion